solo-io/gloo/docs/content/installation/advanced_configuration/multi-gw-deployment.md

               drainTimeout: 1s
 ```

-### Option 2: You want your proxy configuration to be decoupled from the default gatewayProxy
+### Option 2: Decouple your proxy configurations {#option2}

 There are situations where inheriting behaviors from the `gatewayProxy` implicitly causes unintended challenges, and there is value in having each Envoy proxy own its entire configuration.
 To achieve this, you must disable the `gatewayProxy` value, and only define custom proxies.
-Each of these are entirely decoupled, and will allow you to change one, without affecting the others.
+The custom proxies are completely decoupled.
+This way, you customize them with the values you need without affecting the others.

 ```yaml
 gloo: